Fortnite developer Sweeney goes to battle against Apple

 Epic Games had already prepared its against Apple by then.
 They didn’t want to get back any commissions paid so far, but they wanted to force Apple to allow competition on their devices.
 It was not about preferential treatment, but fair conditions for all developers.

-On the first day of the trial on Monday, the judge made an urgent decision that meant a partial for both sides: Apple was allowed to block Fortnite because Epic had deliberately violated the known app store rules – but the apps developed with the “Unreal Engine” had not.
+On the first day of the trial on Monday, the judge made an urgent decision that meant a partial victory for both sides: Apple was allowed to block Fortnite because Epic had deliberately violated the known app store rules – but the apps developed with the “Unreal Engine” had not.

-In fact, many app developers large and small have been complaining about Apple for years, from music streaming service to dating app provider Match to , which is backing Epic in the current dispute.
+In fact, many app developers large and small have been complaining about Apple for years, from streaming service to dating app provider Match to , which is backing Epic in the current dispute.
 Yet Sweeney had already instigated a similar dispute against Microsoft a few years ago.

 The college dropout really wouldn’t need such cabal.
 Epic Games is valued at $17.5 billion by its investors – including and – and Sweeney still holds the majority of voting rights, making him a multi-billionaire.